Husenap/JalapenoMadness/_posts/contests/2016-07-05-CodeBusters.md

 The game is played on a `16001` by `9001` field.
 There are `2` teams, one starts at the top-left corner and the other at the bottom-right.
 Each team starts with the same amount of busters, where the number can be from `2-4`.
-There are ghosts scattered around the map, each ghost has a stamina of `3, 15 or 40`.
+There are ghosts scattered around the map, each ghost has a stamina of either `3, 15 or 40`.

-The map has a fog of war which makes it so your team can only see what is `2200` units away from your busters.
+The map has a fog of war which means that your team can only see what is `2200` units away from your busters.

 The goal of the game is to bust more ghosts than your opponent.